Icegloo24/soap-ext/README.md

 - Create a Signature with the use of [RobRichards XMLSecLibs](https://github.com/robrichards/xmlseclibs).

 ## Todo:
+- Caching - *Caching is not working yet, still needs some improvement and configuration + testing*
 - Validation - *Need to add some Features to the Wsdl Class too and write some validation Code*
 - Soap Encoding - *(SOAP_ENC_ARRAY, XSD_...) only SOAP_ENC_OBJECT and XSD_STRING is supported yet*
-- Better Namespace Naming in RequestBuilder
+- Improve Namespace Naming in RequestBuilder
 - More Wsdl access and ability to provide all needed Data.
 - Replace $options-array with a SoapClientOptions-Class with setters and Documentation for further knowledge!